Progress Update (May)

 Now briefly about our long-term plans

-We’ve decided to release all-new Everhour later this year.
-No panic please 🙂 It will be a completely separate code-base and won’t affect you guys unless you agree to migrate.
+We’ve decided to release the all-new Everhour later this year.
+No panic, please 🙂 It will be a completely separate code-base and won’t affect you guys unless you agree to migrate.

-We will gradually release new Everhour for Asana, for Trello, for Basecamp etc. Priorities are based on our user base and partnership agreements.
+We will gradually release new Everhour for best in class Asana, Basecamp and Trello time tracking Priorities are based on our user base and partnership agreements.

 So, our key goals are:

 - Fully automated sync.
-No need to create same projects, invite same members on Everhour side.
+No need to create the same projects, invite the same members on the Everhour side.
 The entire structure will be defined by integration;

 - No more @mentions;